The Cockroach that Ate Cincinnati

 The Cockroach that Ate Cincinnati is a Canadian film, released in 1996.
 Directed by Michael McNamara and starring Alan Williams, the film was an adaptation of Williams' Cockroach trilogy of one-man theatrical shows.

 Synopsis

-Based on a series of plays by Alan Williams, an aging hippie and rock-fanatic-turned-stand-up-comic who calls himself ‘The Captain’ (Williams), convinces a couple of novice filmmakers (Deborah Drakeford and Oliver Dennis) to help him record his ‘pure thoughts’ – a filmic testament of his experiences and observations of the past three decades.
-What follows is a series of wildly complex, sardonic anecdotes and theories about rock ‘n’ roll, hero-worship, hallucinations, drugs, madness, paranoia, rebellion, nuclear dread and the search for individual integrity in a world on the brink of cultural and physical destruction.
+Based on a series of plays written by Alan Williams, an aging hippie and rock-fanatic-turned-stand-up-comic who calls himself ‘The Captain’ (Williams; convinces a couple of novice filmmakers, (Deborah Drakeford and Oliver Dennis), to help him record his "pure thoughts" - a filmic testament of his experiences and observations of the past three decades.

+What follows are wildly complex, sardonic anecdotes with theories about rock ‘n’ roll, hero-worship, hallucinations, drugs, madness, paranoia, rebellion, nuclear dread, and the search for integrity in a world that's on the brink of cultural and physical destruction.

 The title references the 1973 novelty song "The Cockroach That Ate Cincinnati", by Rose and the Arrangement (a.k.a.
 Possum).